hitesh911/modified-moviesforest/README.md

 This project is modified or improved version of [movies forest](https://github.com/hitesh911/movies_forest)
 ## Introduction

-The goal of this project is to provide minimalistic django project template that everyone can use, which _just works_ out of the box and has the basic setup you can expand on.
+The goal of this project is to provide  django project template with many added features that everyone can use.

 Template is written with django 3.2.1 and python 3 in mind.